farrasdoko/amir-course/README.md

 Documentation on [udemy course by Amir J](https://www.udemy.com/course/complete-ios-bootcamp/learn/)

 ## Content
-1. Append Strings
+- Append Strings

 How to append string on objective C

-2. Dice Exercise
+- Dice Exercise

 Roll the dice 100 times and see how much each head get

+- Find Image Assignment

+Find image from local dictionary with autocomplete available

-3. Most Photos User
+- Most Photos User

 Count who have the most photos.

-4. Occurences Exercise
+- Occurences Exercise

 Iterate the array and see what city repeated the most.

-5. Swift User Manager
+- Swift User Manager

 Form to fill user data and submit to next screen

-6. Unique Words
+- Unique Words

 How much unique words from a paragraph.